FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Experimental evaluation for malicious domain classifier

 \subsection{\system\ attack evaluation}

 We experimented with several models for training classifiers, including logistic regression, random forest, and different \ffnn\ architectures.
 The best performance was achieved by a two-layer \ffnn\ with 80 neurons in the first layer, and 50 neurons in the second layer.
 ReLU activation function is used after all hidden layers except for the last layer, which uses sigmoid.
 We used the Adam optimizer and SGD with different learning rates.
-The best results were obtained with Adam and learning rate of 0.0003.
-We ran training for 75 epochs with mini-batch size of 32.
-As a result, we obtained the model with AUC score 89\% in cross-validation accuracy, for the balanced case.
+The best results were obtained with Adam and a learning rate of 0.0003.
+We trained for 75 epochs with a mini-batch size of 32.
+The resulting model had an AUC score of 89\% with cross-validation, in the balanced case.
 These results were comparable to the best random forest model we trained and better than logistic regression.